Bar in Philadelphia, United States

 What's the signature drink at Tataki Ramen & Sushi?

 Tataki's drink programme isn't documented in detail, so pinning down a signature item isn't possible here.
-Japanese restaurants at this neighbourhood price point typically offer beer, sake, and basic cocktails.
+Japanese restaurants at this neighbourhood price point typically offer beer, sake, basic cocktails.
 Check directly with the restaurant at 3400 Lancaster Ave before planning your visit around the bar.

 Does Tataki Ramen & Sushi have outdoor seating?